 Note: Admin rights are required to perform certain actions listed in this article.

 Designed to keep your Salesforce on the move, the rotting feature highlights and gets you to take notice of deals that have remained idle in a stage for longer durations of time.
-Once configured, rotten deals are seen on the deal board view indicated by a yellow line in front of the deal card.
+Once configured, rotten deals are seen on the deal board view indicated by a pale skin color on the deal card.
 You can set up a different rotten period for each stage.
 The longer the duration is of the deal remaining idle the more tainted and crushed a deal card looks.

 A. Setting up the rotting feature

 To set up the rotting period for your stages: